Juliana Hopkins Counselling for Couples and Individuals MBACP (Snr.Accred).

-I am a founder member and director of the community interest company Counsellors South West, set up by a small and dedicated group of existing primary care counsellors which has grown to cover the Teignbridge, South Hams, Tavistock and West Devon areas.
+I have been a founder member and director of the community interest company Counsellors South West, set up by a small and dedicated group of existing primary care counsellors which has grown to cover the Teignbridge, South Hams, Tavistock and West Devon areas.

 EDUCATION AND QUALIFICATIONS: